For more information please contact Richie at firstname.lastname@example.org or 617-926-5008, ext 106.

 Parenting during a pandemic is hard.
 Parenting a teen with special needs during these stressful times often feels impossible.
 This online group is for anyone who is raising a teenager who has special needs, whether those needs are behavioral, emotional, learning, physical, or medical.

 Parenting is the hardest job in the world.
 At times the challenges and struggles get overwhelming and creates a lot of stress and frustration for parents.
 Do you need to get some feedback to your questions?
 Do you need help with steps to take to reduce stress so you can parent better?
-Join our online support group and get some support for all your parenting nees.
+Take your lunch and come and join our community.

 Tap on the Apple App Store icon on your iOS device to open.